Mākereti Papakura: Legacy

 In 1993 works owned and created by Papakura formed part of the exhibition Ngā puna roimata o Te Arawa held at Te Papa that also featured works by Te Hikapuhi Wiremu Poihipi and Rangimahora Reihana-Mete.

 In 2007, a biography of Papakura was published by Paul Diamond, Makereti: Taking Maori to the World, and she was the subject of an exhibition at the National Library of New Zealand.

 Papakura's house, named after her ancestor Tuhoromatakaka and built by master carver Tene Waitere, still stands in the village at Whakarewarewa.

 In 2017, Papakura was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

-A collection of Maori artefacts owned by Mākereti were donated to the Pitt Rivers Museum, along with her collection of photographs, genealogies and notes for her thesis, by her son William Francis Dennan, following her death.
+A collection of Māori artefacts owned by Papakura was donated to the Pitt Rivers Museum, along with her collection of photographs, genealogies and notes for her thesis, by her son William Francis Dennan, following her death.

+In April 2025, the University of Oxford announced its intention to posthumously award Papakura a Master of Philosophy degree in anthropology.
+A ceremony took place at the Sheldonian Theatre, Oxford on 27 September 2025, when Papakura's descendant June Northcroft Grant accepted a MPhil Anthropology degree certificate on her behalf.
+More that 100 people travelled to the ceremony from Aotearoa New Zealand.
+The university’s vice-chancellor, Professor Irene Tracey, personally conferred the certificate, describing it as “an honour to finally recognise Papakura’s influence as a scholar” at a time when very few women attended Oxford or completed degrees.
+Grant noted that it had been “very surreal” to receive the certificate, while members of the extended family performed a haka at the Natural History Museum as a tribute, which was livestreamed to those not inside the Sheldonian Theatre.